 It is, however, extremely unlikely that any existing petroglyphs are very ancient since the natural forces of erosion – washing tides, abrading sand and gravel, wind, sun, rain, frost, and vegetative growth – would have destroyed early designs long ago.
 Field researchers often find vestiges of carvings and faint traces of paints too weathered to be analyzed.
 Estimates of the probable age of existing BC rock art range from less than a century for some to a maximum of 3,000 years for others.

 An outline of the carving was first “pecked” out on soft sandstone as a series of small holes, using a sharp pebble.
 After the outline was complete, the holes were joined into a groove by abrading the stone between them, possibly with the same sharp pebble.

 The Making Of Petroglyph Park

 In 1996, the Gabriola Historical and Museum Society, with other groups on and off Gabriola, became increasingly concerned about the condition of the Island’s petroglyphs.
 The soft sandstone on which they are found is exposed to weather, traffic, rubbings, and vandalism.
 Some images had become much less legible as a result.
 The petroglyphs are scattered all over the island, making protection and preservation difficult and expensive.
-The Gabriola Historical and Museum Society acquired permission from the Snuneymux First Nation to make reproductions of some of the petroglyphs and to place these in a small park on the Museum grounds.
+The Gabriola Historical and Museum Society acquired permission from the Snuneymuxw First Nation to place these in a small park on the Museum grounds.

 Pouring and Smoothing